KokoDoko/Eerkify/README.md

 This is just a cleaned up version of the official Spotify example, removing everything but the bare essentials.

-Use [Implicit Grant flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/), running entirely in the client browser.
+This project uses [Implicit Grant flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/), running entirely in the client browser, but without the ability to refresh the token.

 ## Installing